Lemon Cake Filling – so easy!

 What flavors of cake go well with lemon cake filling?

-Lemon cake filling goes well with white cake, yellow cake, or lemon cake.
+Lemon cake filling goes well with white cake (try my white cake with lemon filling and lemon cream cheese frosting!), yellow cake, or lemon cake.
 Try it layered in a trifle with pound cake, angel food cake, or lady fingers.

 Lemon cake filling will keep in the fridge up to a week, tightly covered.